 Within this paper we presented a novel approach for trip planning in highly congested urban areas.
-Our approach computes intelligent routes that avoid traffic hazards in advance.
+Our approach computes intelligent routes that avoid traffic hazards which did not yet occur.
 The proposed trip planner consists of a continuous traffic model based on real-time sensor readings and a web based user interface.
 We combined the real-time traffic model and the trip calculation with a streaming backbone.
 We applied the trip planner to a real-world use case in the city of Dublin, Ireland.
+The city is amongst the most congested ones and jam avoidance is a natural goal of the citizens.

 Our traffic model combines latest advances in traffic flow estimation.
 On the one hand, prediction of future sensor values is performed with a spatio-temporal random field, which is trained in advance.
 Based on these estimates, the traffic flow for unobserved locations is performed by a Gaussian Process Regression.
 We successfully applied the Regularized Laplacian Kernel.
-In literature, also other kernels have been successfully applied to the problem, [13, 22].
+In literature, also other kernels have been successfully applied to the problem, [19, 30].
 Exploration of different kernel methods is subject for future research.